omahs/go-ethereum/README.md

 Please install [docker and docker-compose](https://docs.docker.com/compose/install/).

-Employ `docker-compose` to get all the necessary services along with BSP Geth to also get running along side it.
+Employ `docker-compose` to get all the necessary services along with BSP Geth to also get running alongside it.
 With `docker-compose` BSP Geth creates block-specimens that are extracted Live for Ethereum Mainnet, pushes them to the Redis stream queue, the BSP Agent service then reads the RLP block-specimens and processes the messages from the redis stream and stores/uploads them according to the configuration given to it.
 The BSP Agent makes statements about the block-specimens by writing to a proxy proof-chain smart contract that is deployed on a test ganache blockchain i.e the proving aspects happen locally and not on a public blockchain.
 The Specimens stored locally or uploaded to google cloud storage however retain full validity (if the BSP Geth / Agent source code is not altered.)
-Add an .env file (if needed) to accomodate the env vars.
+Add an .env file (if needed) to accommodate the env vars.

 In the future, for the BSP Agent the flags `--eth-client` pointing to a Mainnet ethereum client & `--proof-chain-address` pointing to the correct version of the deployed proofing contract along with the an `.env` file with `ETH_PRIVATE_KEY` var will have to be updated to run entirely for CQT Mainnet.
 These changes can also be directly adapted into the docker-compose.yml file in this directory.